mongodb/specifications/source/client-side-encryption/tests/README.rst

 Expect an error from libmongocrypt with a message containing the string: "parse error".
 This implies TLS handshake succeeded.

-Call `client_encryption_with_names.createDataKey()` with "aws:with_tls" as the provider and the same masterKey.

-Expect an error from libmongocrypt with a message containing the string: "parse error".
-This implies TLS handshake succeeded.

 Call `client_encryption_expired.createDataKey()` with "aws" as the provider and the following masterKey: